 HDR10 and HLG Support

-Filmmaker Mode designed to display content the way the creators intended
+Filmmaker Mode is designed to display content the way the creators intended